simboden/BVtkNodes/docs/ug_nodes.rst

 -----------

-A closed iso-surface (a contour with no holes in surface, e.g. for volumetric rendering) can be achieved by clipping with a value with this approach using *vtkClipDataSet*, *vtkDataSetRegionSurfaceFilter* and *vtkPolyDataNormals* (to get consistent face normals).
+A closed iso-surface (a contour with no holes in surface, e.g. for volumetric rendering) can be achieved by clipping with a value with this approach using *vtkAssignAttribute*, *vtkClipDataSet*, *vtkDataSetRegionSurfaceFilter* and *vtkPolyDataNormals* (to get consistent face normals).
+The name of this example tree is *cubeflow_isosurface*.
-Replace *vtkPassArrays* with *vtkAssignAttribute* (see `contours`_ above) if you need to color the iso-surface with data.

 .. image:: images/ug_isosurface_nodesetup.png